sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - decision coverage (the flow of the program trough conditional statems, as: if, else, for, switch-case ...)

 Depending on the system, even more things will need to be evaluated and tested.

+The element **componet test** remains the same meaning as the unit test, but is more likely to be used with harware components.

 ### INTEGRATION TESTS:
 The **integration test**, are understand as a test that looks for assesment of the performance and correct behavior between different **modules**, libraries or other componets in a system.
 It usually check the interfaces and the data workflows between them.